xcore/sw_serial_to_ethernet/app_serial_to_ethernet/doc_quickstart/quickstart.rst

 --------------------------------
 Importing the ``serial to ethernet`` reference application:

-* Open the xTIMEcomposer studio.
+* Open the xTIMEcomposer studio and ensure that it is operating in online mode.
-* Open the *Edit* perspective (Window -> Open Perspective -> XMOS Edit).
+* Open the *XMOS Edit* perspective (Window -> Open Perspective -> XMOS Edit).
-* Access the *Import* option either by right clicking in the project explorer window or through File ->Import menu
-* Click *Import* option (Import -> General -> Existing Projects into Workspace and click Next).
-* Choose *Select archive file* option and click *Browse* button.
-* Select s2e reference design release package and click *Finish* button
+* Open the xSOFTip view from (Window -> Show View -> xSOFTip).
+An xSOFTip window appears on the bottom-left.
+* Find the `Serial to Ethernet bridging application` in the listed software blocks
+* Click and drag it into the Project Explorer window.
+Doing this will open an Import xTIMEcomposer Software window.
+* Click on Finish to download and complete the import.
+* This will also automatically import dependencies for this application.
 * The application is called as *app_serial_to_ethernet* in the *Project Explorer* window.

 Building the ``serial to ethernet`` application: